 While teaching there, she also pursued a master’s degree at Cambridge College.
 She took special interest in jazz vocal history and in 1989 received an NEA grant to research the Boswell Sisters and other early jazz singers.
 In 2000, she and faculty members Adriana Balic and Lisa Thorson recorded an album of Boswell vocal arrangements titled Boswellmania!

 Shapiro served as chairwoman Berklee’s vocal department from 1997 to 2010.
 Among the many notable students who have passed through her classes over the years are Adriana Balic, Stacey Campbell, Paula Cole, Luciana Souza, and Tierney Sutton.
 Under Shapiro’s direction, the school’s vocal department tripled its size and emerged as the premier contemporary voice department in the country.
-She remains a full professor at Berklee and currently teaches a class in vocal history and has 25 private students.
+She was a full professor at Berklee , serving as department chair of the Berklee voice department for thirteen years.

 “As a teacher,” she says, “my philosophy has been that ‘not everyone will be a star, but there are practical things you can learn about your instrument.’
 I want to make sure that singers become empowered by good musicianship, as well as excellent vocal craft.”